go-faast/bitcoin-cash-payments/README.md

 let xpub = bitcoincashPayments.getXpubFromXprv(xprv) // for path m/44'/0'/0'/0/1234
 ```

 **Note:** It is suggested to generate your Private key offline with FAR more entropy than the default function, then use getXpubFromXprv.
 You have been warned!

+# Version History

+## 0.1.0
+- Move to Blockbook from Insight

 ## License